chrisib/open_sound_control_ros/README.md

 packets and any subscriber using `std_msgs/msg/Empty` will output `N` (OSC null) packets.

+### Dynamic vs Static Bridge

+The bridge can operate in two modes: static and dynamic.

+In either mode, the `topics_ros2osc` must be set in the configuration, and only these topics will relay from ROS to OSC.

+In dynamic mode, ROS publishers are dynamically created, with the ROS topic names described earlier (including the trailing `_N`).

+In static mode, the `topics_osc2ros` must be defined.
+Only OSC messages whose addresses correspond to those specified in the configuration file will be republished as ROS topics.
+OSC messages with other addresses are silently ignored.

+Static mode only relays the _first_ item from any given OSC payload.
+All other items are ignored (though they are available in the `osc_raw` topic).

 ## Building

 To build from source, clone this repository and use `colcon`.
 This package has been tested